Ophir

 Signed: Both lanes of SR 376

 Notes: Looking to check out Ophir for yourself?
-The road into Ophir Canyon can be blocked by snowdrifts well into late June, but other than a seasonal setback once the canyon is dry the drive to Ophir is a wild ride!
+The road into Ophir Canyon can be blocked by snowdrifts well into late June.
+Once the canyon is dry the drive to Ophir is a wild ride!
 Once "in town" just past the cemetery, there is a small year-round stream with wild trout and a few very nice glens perfect for a backcountry picnic.
 A four-wheel-drive vehicle isn't required, but high-clearance is mandatory to negotiate many of the canyon's huge ruts and high center.
-Have a great trip!
+Just follow the road next to the marker for about twenty minutes up into the Toiyabes.

 Exact Description: